 This is why ManagerPlus allows you to set up different "Log Types" for different types of assets.
 For instance, you can set up miles as a maintenance log type for your vehicles, and create a log to track hours for your forklifts.
 That way, when you create a work order for a vehicle, only the maintenance log for miles will appear (rather than both hours and miles, which could lead to data entry errors and confusion).

-Before I walk through the steps of setting up a log type, let’s define a few of ManagerPlus’s maintenance log related terms you’ll need to understand first.
+Before I walk through the steps of setting up a log type, let's define a few of ManagerPlus's maintenance management software's log related terms you'll need to understand first.

 Metered Log: this is a log taken from an odometer or other type of meter.
 Each log value you enter replaces the previous entry (each entry is tracked separately, so you can always go back and see each submission, nothing is erased or over-written).
 Meters can be set as "Descending" meaning they begin with a higher value and drop lower with each log entry (this way the system knows whether to expect a lower or higher value for each subsequent log entry).